cybriq/kismet/doc/tokens.md

 1. [8 bytes] 64 bit nanosecond precise Unix timestamp (nanoseconds since January 1, 1970 UTC, which can record time until 2262 AD)
 2. [1 byte] token type identifier, provides for up to 256 token types, initially only 3
-3. [1 byte] count of number of previous blocks this block refers to
-4. [32 bytes] difficulty target the following block must exceed, computed from average of parent block(s) targets and a progressively lengthening averaging sample over block timestamp history.
+3. [32 bytes] difficulty target the following block must exceed, computed from average of parent block(s) targets and a progressively lengthening averaging sample over block timestamp history.
-5. array of [32 bytes] previous block hashes, number present given by previous byte.
-If block type is Proposal or Congress, last element is the SHA256 IPFS hash.
+4. [32 bytes] previous block hash.
-6. [32 bytes] ed25519 public key for token.
+5. [32 bytes] ed25519 public key for token.
 Miner has a corresponding 64 byte private key that this key authenticates.
+6. [32 bytes] IPFS hash for a proposal (only present for proposal and congress tokens).

 The blake3 hash of this entire block of data is the block hash.
 Note there is no "nonce" field because the timestamp and public key are both very widely variable within a given block time target window.